 PBX management specialists are required to have some knowledge of information technology.
 They should have an understanding of how the modern, compact, and efficient PBX or circuit boards function.

-Manual dexterity in operating equipment such as multi-line telephones and computer keyboards are essential.
+Manual dexterity in operating equipment such as multi-line telephones and computer keyboards is essential.

 These IT professionals may collaborate with experts from diverse industries to develop software.
 This can be specialized for certain clients or for general use.